RxnWeaver/RxnWeaver/doc/design/stereo-determination.md

 ### Parity Computation

-Given the above configurations, and assuming **A** to have higher priority than **B**, the following matrix determinant should be calculated.
+Given the above configurations, and assuming **A** to have higher priority than **B**, the following matrix determinant is calculated.

 ```
           | 1.0  X_x  X_y  X_z |